 Q: When did you write your first story?
 Is it published or not?

-Q: Tell us something more about your book?
+Q: Tell us something more about your books?

-Q: Why do you choose kids as your reader? is there any specific reason?
+Q: Why do you choose kids as your readers? is there any specific reason?

-Q: How did this story and characters come to your mind?
+Q: How did these stories and characters come to your mind?

-Q: Do you want to give any message for your readers?
+Q: Do you want to leave any message for your readers?